 The Workforce and Utilization Plan Meeting Minutes indicate that the staff consider PREA in deciding which positions to fill and/or any additional positions needed to address any PREA concerns.
-The Executive Staff noted that an upgrade has been completed to the video monitoring system, as well as installation of several PREA mirrors throughout the institution.
+The Executive Staff noted that an upgrade to the video monitoring system is currently in process.
+The auditor reviewed the Workforce and Utilization Plan Meeting Minutes for the review period.